BrsDincer/cyberus-natus-pehunter/README.md

 # CYBERUS NATUS PEHunter

-CYBERUS NATUS PEHunter is a comprehensive tool designed to analyze PE files and extract vital metadata, import/export information, suspicious behavior, and potential indicators of compromise (IOC).
+CYBERUS NATUS PEHunter is a comprehensive tool designed to analyze PE files and extract evidence from them, such as metadata, import/export information, suspicious behavior, and indicators of potential compromise (IOC).
 It is particularly useful in malware analysis and threat intelligence workflows.
-The tool offers several command-line options for targeted analysis based on the user’s needs.
+The tool offers a variety of command-line options for targeted analysis based on the user's needs.

-## Features
+## Features Overview

 - **Metadata Extraction**: Extract detailed metadata such as PE timestamp, checksum, and subsystem information, offering a thorough overview of the file's attributes.